ptarmiganlabs/butler-sheet-icons/README.md

     - By app ID (both QS Cloud and QSEoW).
     - By tag (QSEoW).
 All apps having the specified tag will be updated.
     - By collection (QS Cloud).
 All apps part of the specified collection will be updated.
+- It's possible to specify that some sheets should *not* get new sheet icons.
+Exclude sheets can be specified using
+  - Sheet position in the app.
+For example sheet 3, 7 and 8.
+  - Sheet title.
+For example sheet "Intro" and "Definitions"
+  - All sheets tagged with a specific tag.
+Only available on client-managed Qlik Sense Enterprise.

 ## Sample screen shots